Home > Travel information > Special travel needs > Traveling with infants

 If you are traveling with an infant, please bring enough food and supplies with you.
 Our flights are not equipped to heat baby bottles.
 You may request hot water or ice from a flight attendant to keep items hot or cold.

 For information on available food and beverage choices, please see the Inflight Dining page.

 Strollers may be checked to your final destination without a fee, in addition to your normal baggage allowance.

 Children can be transported in their strollers throughout the airport.
 However, strollers must be checked at the gate.
 No strollers of any size are permitted as carry-on baggage.
 Your child's stroller will be delivered to you at the aircraft door upon request at your connecting city or destination.
 Large, non-collapsible strollers cannot be checked at the gate.
 Please see a United representative at the airport check-in counter to check your large, non-collapsible stroller.

-United is not responsible for damage that occurs to strollers that are not packaged in a box and checked at the check-in counter.
+United is not responsible for damage that occurs to strollers that are not packed in a box and checked at the check-in counter.

 We recommend that you bring your child's favorite toy, coloring books and storybooks.
-We also recommend that you give your child something to eat or drink when the plane is taking off and landing.
-This may help alleviate ear pain caused by the pressure as the cabin adjusts to the altitude.
+Giving your child something to eat or drink when the plane is taking off and landing may help alleviate ear pain caused by the cabin pressure adjusting to the altitude.